 There are a number of qualified first aiders in school.
 Any incidents are recorded using near miss or accident forms.
-In the case of a head bump, the child will be given a sticker and letter to inform their parents.
 Teachers will contact parents if they feel that it is necessary.

 North Yorkshire County Council’s view on the administering of medicine is that wherever practicable parents should accept such matters are their responsibility and not something they should seek to refer to the school.
 However, it may be necessary for your child to take four doses of medicine in the course of the school day ,if the prescribed treatment is to be effective.
 Parents wishing to transfer this responsibility to school must send written and signed authorisation to accompany the medicine brought by the pupils.
 The medicine should be brought to school in a properly labelled container, which states: the name and home address of the pupil; the name of the medicine; the dosage and the time of administration.